btcpayserver/btcpayserver-doc/docs/Development/GreenFieldExample-NodeJS.md

 ### Create an invoice

 We create an invoice using the [create invoice endpoint](https://docs.btcpayserver.org/API/Greenfield/v1/#operation/Invoices_CreateInvoice).
-This is a simple example but you can set a lot more data like order id,
+This is a simple example but you can set a lot more data like order id, buyer email or custom metadata.
+That said, don't store redundant data on the invoice to prevent data leaks in case of a hack.
+E.g. in most cases it makes no sense to store the customer address on your eCommerce system and also on the BTCPay invoice.

 ```JS
 const btcpayServerUrl = 'https://mainnet.demo.btcpayserver.org'